pierced and hooked

 And submit some pics if you have a stretched septum, of course ;)

-hourofrats asked: The person you just asked about is Stelarc.
+hourofrats said: The person you just asked about is Stelarc.
 He has a wikipedia page.
 Very interesting man.

 Ah, thank you. <3 :)

 Piercings By AJ: Just created a new facebook group

 It is called Ask a Professional Piercer.
 I wanted to have a place specifically aimed at helping anybody and everybody that has questions regarding body modification.
 I’ll be looking to invite a few of my piercer friends in there to help out with advice, so if you’re interested, you’ll be getting…

 For those interested in becoming professional piercers,

 Elayne Angel recently answered a question and goes into great detail to help you— definitely worth the read if you want to become a professional piercer one day.

 Re: The date of the piece in the Bezote photo